edwardUL99/ethics-application-system-backend/README.md

 ```

 Again, here `url` defaults to the same as command-line.
 Headers can be specified using `headers` and an object with the header name as the key

+### Postman
+[Postman](https://www.postman.com/) is an API platform used in this project to perform automated testing of the API by
+mocking requests and testing the responses.

+To test these for yourself, download and install Postman.
+Then, in the [postman](postman) folder, you will find a
+file called `EthicsBackend.postman_collection.json`.
+Import this file into your Postman installation by opening the app
+and click import.
+See this tutorial on [Importing Postman Collections](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/).

+When imported, in the Collections tab (on the left of the window), you can click `Ethics Backend`.
+When you have that opened,
+you can then click `Run` on the top bar of the collection's tab and it will execute all the requests and tests.

 ## Configuration
 Each module provides its own `<module>/src/main/resources/<module>.ethics.properties` file and other configuration files which allow